Matter of taste

 · I reply to every message on Signal · permalink

-Sure, some argue that AI can develop cultural understanding through training, but that misunderstands what taste is.
-LLMs lack the richness and intentionality inherent to human perception.
-They lack the embodied foundation to understand culture and instead parrot statistically likely combinations of words.
-A machine will not develop taste, because it’s not objective knowledge.
+Some people say AI can learn that cultural understanding through training, but they misunderstand what taste really is.
+Large Language Models (obviously) lack the embodied foundation to understand culture.
+Instead they parrot statistically likely combinations of words.
+A machine will not develop taste, because taste is not objective knowledge.

-Taste is more than one person’s gut reaction to quality and standards.
-“She has good taste” means we not only agree with her natural capability, we also recognize that she can distinguish quality features that are understood and validated by experts and others within the same group context.
+Taste is more than what one person’s gut reaction to quality and standards.
+“She has good taste” means we agree she can recognize in something what experts and people in the same cultural context also understand as ‘good’.

-Taste is developed through education, immersion, and a sensitivity to social context.
-Educators teach the heuristics (rules of thumb) of the group aesthetic: a framework or theory to think with.
-Once we have that foundation, we need to deliberately practice with and expose ourselves to examples of good quality.
+Taste develops through learning, experience, and understanding social context.
+First, educators show the basic rules (heuristics) of the group’s aesthetic: a framework to think with.
+Once you have a teacher’s foundation, you’d need to practice and expose yourself to many examples of good quality.

-Over time, these social and practical undertakings make our intuition more refined and personal; with that comes enhanced emotional resonance, an understanding of originality, and cultural richness.
-Then influencers (for example, artists) present ideas that expand what is considered quality, and so taste keeps evolving.
-This one of the reasons I am worried about AI and the arts.
+Over time, these activities make your intuition stronger and more personal.
+This comes with enhanced emotional resonance, understanding of originality, and cultural depth.
+Then influencers (like artists) share new ideas that change what people think is good quality, so taste keeps changing.
+This one of the reasons I am worried about AI and the arts; if AI takes over, who is going to be the taste maker, the trendsetter?

-Taste evolves in all domains and often cross-pollinates between them (e.g., music influencing fashion).
-Programmers learn to recognize good code, musicians develop “an ear,” and designers recognize quality beyond theory.
-Taste is what separates us from machines; it is an inherent human experience.
-I’ll be watching our tech bros misrepresent it and make it a commercial good.
+Taste evolves in every area and often influences other areas (for example, music affects fashion).
+Programmers learn to spot good code, musicians develop “an ear,” and designers recognize quality beyond just theory.
+Taste is what makes us different from machines; it is something only humans have.
+I will watch our tech leaders misrepresent it and turn it into a product to sell.

 By posting you consent to collecting your name, email (not public), and comment; don’t include sensitive personal data.
 Abusive, spam, illegal, or off-topic comments may be removed at my discretion.
 You can request deletion; removed comments are taken off public view but may persist in backups.
 System build on Kev Quirk's Purecomments project.